 Patrick loved the taste of beer.
 There is no drink that tastes anything like beer.
 It’s not like that crazy sugary drink like coke or sprite.
 Beer had a distinct taste, very pleasingly.
 Patrick knew that Dave always bought good beer for his parties.
 Patrick just got thirsty thinking about beer.
 So he raised his arm enthusiastically when Dave offered him a yellow-one.

 Thought behind the story:

-This story was written to show how different paths all result to one result; saying yes to a question.
-However, there are many if not infinite different paths that lead to a decision which is the same for everyone.
-But they all have very different reasons for doing what they do, Just like every individual.
-Some thoughts go really deep and analyzing, while others are shallow.
-Some paths come from the “top”, where everything is great, while other paths come from the bottom and raise to the top, where the paths meet each other.
+This story was written to show how different paths all result to one result; saying yes to a question (who wants a beer?).
+However, there are many if not infinite different paths that lead to a similar decision across different people.
+They all have different reasons for doing what they do, just like every individual has every day.
+Some thoughts go really deep and analyzing, while other thoughts are shallow.
+Some paths come from the “top”, where everything is great (Steven), while other paths come from the bottom and rise to the top (Mark), and this moment was the place where the paths meet each other.